Vonng/pigsty/docs/r-sop.md

 # PGSQL SOP: Standard Operating Procedure

-Most cluster management operations require the use of the admin user on the meta node and the execution of the corresponding Ansible Playbook in the Pigsty root dir.
+Most cluster management operations require using the admin user on the meta node and the execution of the corresponding Ansible Playbook in the Pigsty root dir.

-The following examples demonstrate a three-node cluster `pg-test` in a sandbox environment, unless otherwise specified.
+Unless otherwise specified, the following examples demonstrate a three-node cluster `pg-test` in a sandbox.